maker-ATOM/Python-ROS/ROS2/README.md

 ros2 run <package_name> <executable_name> --ros-args -p <parameter_nmae>:=<parameter_value>
 ```

+#### LifeCycles

+ROS 2 introduces the concept of managed nodes, also called `LifecycleNodes`.
+Managed nodes contain a state machine with a set of predefined states.
+These states can be changed by invoking a transition id which indicates the succeeding consecutive state.
+A managed life cycle for nodes allows greater control over the state of ROS system.
+It will allow roslaunch to ensure that all components have been instantiated correctly before it allows any component to begin executing its behaviour.
+It will also allow nodes to be restarted or replaced on-line.

+These state are different from what we define to accomplish a particular task.
+These define the **health condition** of a node.

+Primary States (steady states):

+- unconfigured
+- inactive
+- active
+- shutdown

+Transition States (intermediate states):

+- configuring
+- activating
+- deactivating
+- cleaningup
+- shuttingdown

+The possible transitions to invoke are:

+- configure
+- activate
+- deactivate
+- cleanup
+- shutdown

 ### Topics
 Topics are a vital element of the ROS graph that act as a bus for nodes to exchange messages.
 A node may publish data to any number of topics and simultaneously have subscriptions to any number of topics.